On higher Du Bois singularities and $K$-regularity: Higher Du Bois singularities and -regularity Higher Du Bois singularities and K-regularity

 \section{\texorpdfstring{Higher Du Bois singularities and $K$-regularity}{Higher Du Bois singularities and K-regularity}}

-We start by proving Proposition \ref{intro-prop:relation-general}, which gives the general relationship between higher Du Bois singularities and $K$-regularity.
-Later, we will apply vanishing theorems for the Du Bois complexes to improve these results in special cases. \begin{proposition}[$\implies$ Proposition \ref{intro-prop:relation-general}] Let $X$ be a variety of dimension $d$. \begin{enumerate} \item Suppose\footnote{These conditions are satisfied when $X$ has $m$-Du Bois singularities in the sense of \cite{SVV}.
-Indeed, when $m=0$, the conditions are seminormal and pre-$0$-Du Bois, which is equivalent to having Du Bois singularities by \cite{Saito-seminormalization}*{Corollary 0.3}; when $m\ge 1$, having $m$-Du Bois singularities implies seminormal, pre-$m$-Du Bois, as well as $\codim X_{\sing} \ge 2m+1\ge m+2$.} \begin{itemize} \item $X$ is seminormal; \item $X$ has pre-$m$-Du Bois singularities; \item $\codim X_{\sing}\ge m+2$ if $m\ge 1$. \end{itemize} Then $X$ is $K_{-d+m+1}$-regular; \item Suppose $X$ is either affine, or has isolated singularities.
-If $X$ is $K_m$-regular, then it is pre-$(m+1)$-Du Bois. \end{enumerate} \begin{proof} (1) To show $X$ is $K_{-d+m+1}$-regular, by the local-to-global spectral sequence
+We start by establishing a general relationship between higher Du Bois singularities and $K$-regularity.
+Later, we will apply vanishing theorems for the Du Bois complexes to improve these results under additional hypothesis. \begin{proposition}($\implies$ Theorem \ref{intro-thm:relation-lci}(1)) Let $X$ be a variety of dimension $d$. \begin{enumerate} \item If $X$ has $m$-Du Bois singularities, then it is $K_{-d+m+1}$-regular; \item Suppose $X$ is either affine, or has isolated singularities.
+If $X$ is $K_m$-regular, then it is pre-$(m+1)$-Du Bois. \end{enumerate} \begin{proof} (1) Since $X$ has $m$-Du Bois singularities in the sense of \cite{SVV}, the following conditions are satisfied: \begin{itemize} \item $X$ is seminormal; \item $X$ has pre-$m$-Du Bois singularities; \item $\codim X_{\sing}\ge m+2$ if $m\ge 1$. \end{itemize}